bpesquet/mlcourse/notes/predict_california_housing_prices/README.md

 - **Min-Max scaling**: features are shifted and rescaled to the $[0,1]$ range by substracting the `min` value and dividing by `(max-min)` on the first axis.
 - **Standardization**: features are centered (substracted by their mean) then reduced (divided by their standard deviation) on the first axis.
 All resulting features have a mean of 0 and a standard deviation of 1.

+> In order to to avoid *information leakage*, the test set must be scaled with metrics (means, categories, etc) computed on the training set ([explanation 1](https://stats.stackexchange.com/questions/174823/how-to-apply-standardization-normalization-to-train-and-testset-if-prediction-i/174865#174865), [explanation 2](https://machinelearningmastery.com/data-leakage-machine-learning/)).

 ---

 #### Encoding of categorical features